Komitas: Tiflis and Berlin (1895–1899)

 In October 1895, Komitas left Etchmiadzin for Tiflis to study harmony under composer Makar Yekmalyan, whose polyphonic rendering of Armenian liturgy is the most widely used and who became one of Komitas's most influential teachers.
 At the time, Tiflis was the most suitable option for Komitas as it was both relatively close to the Armenian lands and had a rectory, where he could stay.
 The six months Komitas spent with Yekmalyan deepened his understanding of European harmonic principles and laid the groundwork for his further education in European conservatories.
 As Komitas prepared for entrance exams, the wealthy Armenian oil explorer Alexander Mantashev agreed to pay 1,800 rubles for his three-year tuition at the request of Catholicos Mkrtich Khrimian.

 Komitas arrived in Berlin in early June 1896 without having been accepted by any university.
 A group of Armenian friends helped him to find an apartment.
 He initially took private lessons with Richard Schmidt for a few months.
 Afterwards, he was accepted into the prestigious Frederick William University.
 With little left of Mantashev's money after paying for rent and supplies, Komitas cut on food, having one or no meal each day.
 However, this did not distract him from education and he effectively absorbed the erudition of highly accomplished German teachers.
 Among them were 18th–19th century folk music specialist Heinrich Bellermann, Max Friedlaender, Oskar Fleischer.
 Fleischer in May 1899 established the Berlin chapter of the International Musical Society (Internationalen Musikgesellschaft), of which Komitas became an active member.
 He lectured there on Armenian folk music and suggested that it dated back to pre-Christian, pagan times.
 His studies at the university ended in July 1899.

 Main period of work (1899–1910)

 Upon his return to Etchmiadzin in September 1899, Komitas resumed teaching and composing.
 He assembled and trained a large polyphonic choir based on his acquired knowledge.
 Until 1906, he directed the Gevorgian Seminary choir.
 It was in this period when he completed "most of the theoretical and research papers that earned him his place among the pioneers of ethnomusicology."
 Komitas spent summers in Armenian countryside, developing a unique relationship with villagers.
 He thus took the scholarly task of transcribing and preserving rural Armenian songs.
 In the fall of 1903 after three years of collection and transcription, Komitas published a collection of 50 folks songs titled "One Thousand and One Songs" (Հազար ու մի խաղ).
-Lyricist Manuk Abeghian helped him to compile the folk pieces.
+Lyricist Manuk Abeghian helped him compile the folk pieces.
 The same collection was reprinted in 1904, while in 1905 a further 50 songs were published.